-When we were asked by the leading creative software brand (whose products we love and use on a day-to-day basis) to detail out their product customer care journey, we jumped at the opportunity.
-The aim was to understand the needs and obstacles of a beginning user (as they are becoming a customer, and throughout their lifecycle with the product) and identify solutions to their most urgent obstacles.
+When we were asked by the leading creative software brand to detail out their product customer care journey, we jumped at the opportunity.
+The aim was to understand the motivations and goals of a beginner, and to begin identifying solutions to their most urgent obstacles.

-We ran a Journey Workshop, turning insights into two key personas, and using the findings to create a range of artifacts.
+We ran a workshop with product experts and stakeholders, turning insights into two key personas, and created a range of artifacts and design deliverables.
 My worked included:

 “Buy” phase: Detailed view